deepmodeling/dpgen/README.md

 - repalce `section parameter` in cp2k as `value` with dict. keyword `"_"`
 - `repeat section` in cp2k just need to be written once with repeat parameter as list.

 If you want to use your own paramter, just write a corresponding dictionary.
 The `COORD` section will be filled by dpgen automatically, therefore do not include this in dictionary.
-The `OT` or `Diagonization` section is require for semiconductor or metal system.
+The `OT` or `Diagonalization` section is require for semiconductor or metal system.
 For specific example, have a look on `example` directory.

 Here are examples for setting:
  ```python